tarantool/doc/doc/1.10/reference/configuration/cfg_binary_logging_snapshots.rst

     achieved by splitting :ref:`wal_dir <cfg_basic-wal_dir>` and
     :ref:`memtx_dir <cfg_basic-memtx_dir>`
     locations and moving snapshots to a separate disk.
+    The limit also affects what
+    :ref:`box.stat.vinyl().regulator <box_introspection-box_stat_vinyl_regulator>`
+    may show for the write rate of dumps to .run and .index files.

     | Type: float
     | Default: null